zhaohaidao/3FS/README.md

   - **File Interfaces** Develops stateless metadata services backed by a transactional key-value store (e.g., FoundationDB).
 The file interface is well known and used everywhere.
 There is no need to learn a new storage API.

 - Diverse Workloads
-  - **Data Preparation** Organizes outputs of data analytics pipelines into hierarchical directory structures and manages large volume of intermediate outputs efficiently.
+  - **Data Preparation** Organizes outputs of data analytics pipelines into hierarchical directory structures and manages a large volume of intermediate outputs efficiently.
   - **Dataloaders** Eliminates the need for prefetching or shuffling datasets by enabling random access to training samples across compute nodes.
   - **Checkpointing** Supports high-throughput parallel checkpointing for large-scale training.
   - **KVCache for Inference** Provides a cost-effective alternative to DRAM-based caching, offering high throughput and significantly larger capacity.